-The RAM initiative is a new program at West Chester University, bringing students with intellectual disabilities, ages 18-24, to campus in very small numbers (initially 1-2 per year, capping at 6-10 after 5 years), to participate in a two year inclusive post-secondary education experience.
-The RAM initiative is ‘inclusive’ in that RAM students would learn, live, and interact with all students, faculty, staff and administrators on campus, not in segregated environments.
-The students would take classes on an Audit basis and have a non-traditional application/admissions process.
-These students would be full time students, have full privileges of the university, and would be eligible for Pell Grants and Federal Financial Work Study programs (if financially eligible).
+The RAM initiative is a relatively new program at West Chester University, bringing students with intellectual disabilities, ages 18-24, to campus in very small numbers, to participate in a two-year inclusive post-secondary education experience.
+The RAM initiative is ‘inclusive’ in that RAM students learn, live, and interact with all students, faculty, staff and administrators on campus, not in segregated environments.
+The students take classes on either an Audit or For Credit basis and have a non-traditional application/admissions process.
+RAM Initiative students are full- time students, have full privileges of the university, and are eligible for Pell Grants and Federal Financial Work Study programs (if financially eligible by filling our a FASFA form).

-Who: Students with intellectual disabilities are those who have significant limitations in both intellectual functioning and in adaptive behaviors which covers many everyday social and practical skills” (AAIDD, 2017).
-These students would come to the college experience without a traditional academic diploma, nor standardized test scores.
-We will focus on students whose ages are between 18 and 24 as of the first day of the Fall semester of classes that they begin the program.
-These students will also have completed at least 4 years of high school.
-These students would have been in special education and have had an Individualized Education Program during their school years.
-These students will not be in high school based transition programs during their time at WCU, they will have completed these program or opt out.
+Who: Students with intellectual disabilities are those who “have significant limitations in both intellectual functioning and in adaptive behaviors which covers many everyday social and practical skills” (AAIDD, 2017).
+These students come to the college experience without a traditional academic diploma, nor standardized test scores.
+We focus on students whose ages are between 18 and 24 as of the first day of the Fall semester of classes that they begin the program.
+These students have completed at least 4 years of high school and have been in Special Education and have had an Individualized Education Program during their school years.

 RAM Initiative Background

-When: In Fall 2018, bring in one-two pilot students (commuter) who would go through the program on a trial basis to help to tweak the process.
-In Fall of 2019, the hope is to bring in 2-3 students to start the 2 year program (commuter or residential).
+When: In Fall 2018 we brought in two pilot students (commuter) who went through the program on a trial basis to help to tweak the process.
+In Fall of 2019, one student joined the program as a residential student.

-Why: Individuals with intellectual disabilities have better employment outcomes when they attend post-secondary educational experiences.
-Inclusive opportunities with similar age peers provides a positive quality of life experience and ‘finding’ yourself, just like all other students coming to college.
-Independent living skills are practiced in real life settings.
+Why: 1) Individuals with intellectual disabilities have better employment outcomes when they attend post-secondary educational experiences.
+2) Inclusive opportunities with similar age peers provides a positive quality of life experience and ‘finding’ yourself, just like all other students coming to college.
+3) Independent living skills are practiced in real life settings.

-Vision: Provide inclusive post-secondary education to students with intellectual disabilities, who meet certain criteria, in order to develop citizens who are independent and economically self-sufficient and to meet the goals of the Americans with Disabilities Act of equal opportunity, full participation, independent living and economic self-sufficiency.
+Vision: Provide inclusive post-secondary education to students with intellectual disabilities, who meet certain criteria, in order to develop citizens who meet the goals of the Americans with Disabilities Act of equal opportunity, full participation, independent living and economic self-sufficiency.

 Goals:

-Develop students who are empowered

-Develop students who are employable and have career aspirations
+Develop students who are empowered, employable and have career aspirations.

 Develop students who are self-learners and life-long learners

-Develop students who are socially effective

-Develop students who are healthy and happy
+Develop students who are socially effective, healthy, and happy

 Develop students who have independent living skills and have a high participation level in their community

-Why should WCU do this: The university has a history of supporting marginalized and underrepresented groups.
+Why should WCU?: The university has a history of supporting marginalized and underrepresented groups.
 As stated in our university mission we are a vibrant community that values its members and we can offer a campus climate of acceptance.
 WCU is the flagship institution of the PA State System of Higher Education (PASSHE).
-This pattern of excellence will continue and be applied to the recruitment, training, and retention of high quality peer mentors for students who participate in RAM Initiative.
-We have vibrant professional preparation programs in special education, social work, psychology, communication disorders, and adapted physical activity, whose students regularly participate in community-based engagement programs with students who have intellectual disabilities.
-We will draw upon the high quality peer mentors, faculty, and staff to support our program.
+This pattern of excellence will continue and are applied to the recruitment, training, and retention of high quality peer mentors for students who participate in RAM Initiative.
+We have vibrant professional preparation programs in special education, social work, psychology, communication disorders, and adapted physical activity, whose students regularly participate in community-based engagement programs with individuals who have intellectual disabilities.
+We draw upon high quality peer mentors, supportive faculty and staff toenrich our program.

-WCU RAM Initiative Committee:
+WCU RAM Initiative Staff:

-Monica Lepore, Claire Verden, Bruce Norris, Faculty
+Monica Lepore, Faculty Director

+Bruce Norris, Staff Advocate